nimitmk7/knowledge-treasure/Natural Language Processing/LLMs/Retrieval Augmented Generation(RAG).md

 ## What is RAG ?

-==Retrieval Augmented Generation (RAG) is an AI framework that helps large language models (LLMs) generate more accurate information by using external contextual information==.
+Retrieval Augmented Generation (RAG) is an AI framework that helps large language models (LLMs) ==generate more accurate information by using external contextual information==.
 ## How does it work ?
 ### A Helpful Analogy
 Imagine you are trying to solve a complex mystery.
 The **detective**'s role is to gather clues, evidence, and historical records related to the case.
 Once the detective has compiled this information, the **storyteller** designs a compelling narrative that weaves together the facts and presents a coherent story.
 In the context of AI, RAG operates similarly.